Felipe-Bravo/BIP-NatureConservation_AI/Step-by-step_lab-instructions.md

 ### Assessing ML models

-To assess the algorithms performance we'll use the [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) (1960) that we'll used to measures the agreement between algorithms outcome versus the possibility of be rigth by chance.
-We'll define the chance probability as the ratio between the most frequent categorie two raters who each classify in the validation dataset (232 observations, stands, with no deadwood)
+To assess the algorithms performance we'll use the [Cohen's Kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) (1960) that we'll used to measures the agreement between algorithms outcome versus the possibility of be rigth by chance.
+We'll define the chance probability as the ratio between the most frequent category in the validation dataset (232 observations, stands, with no deadwood)

 ```{r, setup, include=FALSE}
 ########## assessing the agreement between ML outcomes and results by chance